patrikhaslum/INVAL/README.md

 and object-valued fluents, and derived predicates.
 And it's not efficient.

+## Compilation and usage

 INVAL is written in LISP.
 For instructions on how to run it, see comments at the beginning of the main file ("inval.lsp").

+## Other PDDL tools

+This package also includes a set of other PDDL tools:

+* `rsk` is a domain/problem compiler that removes object fluents (PDDL version 3.1).
+It can either compile them away completely (producing standard ADL-like PDDL) or compile away only nested fluents (producing something analogous to SAS+).

+* `simplify` is a domain/problem simplifier.
+It outputs "simple ADL", which may still have conditional effects but no quantifiers or disjunction.

+* `nyat` converts PDDL into FastDownward's internal SAS+ format.
+In other words, it is a drop-in replacement for the FastDownward translator.
+  Compared to the FD translator, it is _much less efficient_, and it does not automatically generate finite-domain variables from the propositional PDDL representation.
+Instead (and unlike the FD translator), it preserves any object fluents (i.e., SAS+ variables) in the PDDL input.
+This means that it gives you full control over the generated SAS+ representation.